 ***If this sounds great but you'd like a shorter tour, check out our Cycling the Czech Republic tour, which features the first 7 days of this itinerary.***

-Day 1: Shuttle from Vienna to Mikulov, southern Moravia, the Czech Republic
+Day 1: Shuttle from Vienna to Mikulov, in Moravia, Czech Republic

 Day 2: Pedal the vine-clad hills of Moravia to Valtice and Lednice

 Highlights: UNESCO world heritage sites of Valtice and Lednice, the 17th century manor and gardens of Lednice, Baroque castle of ValticeWe take a loop ride today through vineyards into the wine growing region to the north and east to the UNESCO World Heritage Sites of Valtice and Lednice, each home to impressive manors (or castles, depending on your point of view!)
 Both residences were created by the Dukes of Liechtenstein, Valtice as the seat of their power, Lednice as their summer residence.
-Visit one or both of them but remember this afternoon we'll have a guided visit of Mikulov's 13th Century castle.
-Dinner is on your own tonight.
+After a guided tour of the Lednice palace, enjoy a tasting of local wines before dinner on your own tonight.
 Distance: Approximately 45 km (28 miles).

 Day 3: Ride from Mikulov to Znojmo